 The Fairness Act would ensure that no LGBTQ person is fired, evicted or denied public services because of who they are or who they love.
 The bill seeks to add sexual orientation and gender identity as protected classes in the state’s Human Rights Acts and the Fair Housing Act.
 Legal discrimination sends the wrong signal to companies considering relocating here who need to recruit the best and brightest employees.
-It discourages and to young people from staying and helping our economy grow.
+It discourages young people from staying in our state and helping our economy grow.

 The Fairness Act does not apply to churches or any other house of worship and will not curb the free speech of religious leaders.
 Religious freedom should not give any of us the license to discriminate as business owners or landlords.